Welcome to Crown Lane Studio. Here is a little about what we do and the people behind the business.

 We have achieved this vision by launching Crown Lane Studio in 2007 in the heart of Morden Town Centre.
 In 2010, we expanded our double-room studio to include a further Rehearsal and Recording Room, Edit Suite and Office, and welcoming entrance through the adjacent Town Centre Fair Trade Coffee House.

 We are constantly evolving to keep Crown Lane at the cutting edge of the creative sector, and are pioneering new ways to be a more sustainable business in the arts.
+Clients principally choose us for our consistent sound, but a very close second is the fantastic experience had by our clients and friends.
+Read reviews here, and view our client list here.

 You will find most of what you need within this website, but please don’t hesitate to get in touch, so Crown Lane can soon become part of your story too.